cvs-health/testaro/README.md

 ## Accessibility principles

-Testaro allows other tests to be defined, which can detect accessibility properties not discovered by any of the packages.

-The rationales motivating tests can be found in comments within the files of those tests, in the `tests` directory.
+The rationales motivating the Testaro-defined tests and scoring procs can be found in comments within the files of those tests and procs, in the `tests` and `procs/score` directories.
+Unavoidably, each test is opinionated.
+Testaro itself, however, can accommodate other tests representing different opinions.
+Testaro is intended to be neutral with respect to questions such as the criteria for accessibility, the severities of accessibility issues, whether accessibility should be understcood as binary or graded, and the distinction between usability and accessibility.

 ### Future work